kalosar/ffxiv-static/members/recruiting.md

 ## :date: Schedule

 The first week we will go everyday `19:00 ST - 22:00 ST` then we will move over to a more casual schedule.
-We will have a vote everyweek for extra days, but this is not guranteed and only soemthing we would do if everyone votes for it.
+We will have a vote everyweek for extra days, but this is not guranteed and only something we would do if everyone votes for it.

 ### Week 1